 What we don’t: More specialized and less of an all-rounder than the Nano-Air.

-Patagonia's Nano-Air above is our favorite active insulator, but Rab’s Xenair Alpine Light Jacket will save you some weight and cash while still checking most of the boxes we look for in a high-quality piece.
+Patagonia's Nano-Air above is one of our favorite active insulators, but Rab’s Xenair Alpine Light Jacket will save you some weight and cash while still checking most of the boxes we look for in a high-quality piece.
 For around 3 ounces less, the Xenair manages to pack in a ton of useful features, including two zippered hand pockets, a close-fitting hood that slides nicely under a helmet, and an internal chest pocket that doubles as the stuff pocket.
 The 20-denier Pertex Quantum Air shell also offers a slight step up in breathability, and Rab strategically placed thicker insulation (60g) along the chest, back, and front of the arms to maximize warmth in key areas (thinner 40g is used under the arms and along the sides).
 The cherry on top: The Xenair costs a very reasonable $225, which is a considerable $104 less than the Nano-Air and $50 less than Mountain Hardwear’s similarly intentioned Kor Stasis below.

 See the Rab Xenair Alpine Light Insulated Jacket

-13. Black Diamond Vision Hybrid Hoody ($295)
+13. Black Diamond Solution Hoody ($279)

-See the Black Diamond Vision Hybrid Hoody
+See the Black Diamond Solution Hoody

 14. Mountain Hardwear Kor Stasis Hoody ($275)